WFNI: Sports radio WFNI

 Prior to WFNI's launch, ESPN Radio talk programming had been heard on 950 WXLW, a lower-power station, from 2002 to 2007.
 Before that, 1260 WNDE was an ESPN Radio network affiliate from 1992 to 1994 and again from 1996 until switching to Fox Sports Radio in 2002.
 WIBC carried some ESPN Radio programming from 1994 to 1996, mostly GameNight on weekend evenings and some major live sporting events.

 ESPN Radio's national sports broadcasts (MLB baseball, college football and NBA basketball) were all heard on WFNI, finally sorting out an unusual rights division among as many as four stations in the market during the early 2000s.
 (The NBA had often been heard on WIBC and Sunday Night Baseball on WNDE, regardless of which station had the main network affiliation.)

-WFNI's current local lineup consists of Kevin & Query, with Kevin Bowen and former WIBC and WNDE host Jake Query in the mornings, former college basketball head coach and ESPN personality Dan Dakich in middays, and longtime Indy drive-time host JMV (John Gliva) in the afternoons.

 Local sports

 WFNI was the flagship station of the NBA's Indiana Pacers, and the co-flagship, alongside sister station WLHK, for the NFL's Indianapolis Colts.
 WFNI was also the flagship of the Indianapolis Motor Speedway Radio Network, carrying the Indianapolis 500 (simulcast with WIBC), the rest of the NTT IndyCar Series, and all NASCAR races held at IMS.

 In addition, WFNI aired the Indiana High School state championship games in football and girls' and boys' basketball (which was shared with WIBC in the event of Pacers conflicts).

 Previously, WFNI aired Indiana University football until 2021, when it moved to WIBC, the longtime Indianapolis home of Indiana's men's basketball games.
 In addition, they were also the flagship for Butler Bulldogs men's basketball from 2010 to 2021.
+Butler basketball returned to The Fan (now 93.5 and 107.5) in 2025, moving to Fuego 92.7 (WLHK-HD2 & W224DI) when conflicting with the Pacers.